mongare-k/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Command that removes all letters c and C from input Command that reverses its input
-Command that displays all users and their home directories, sorted by users
+Command that displays all users and their home directories, sorted by users Command that finds all empty files and directories in the current directory and all sub-directories